Fayette Historic State Park & Townsite

 Boat camping: 15 transient slips for 1’-38’, 20-45’ and 46’-’60’ pleasure craft and yachts, day or overnight dockage; 30/ 50-amp electrical pedestals; water and restrooms; you’re within walking distance of park amenities.

 Hammock camping or just relaxing.
-This is a great park to set up your hammock at your site or bring it to string between two trees within the park and hang out for the day.
+This is a great park to set up your hammock at your site or string between two trees within the park and hang out for the day.

 Year-round getaway lodge.
-The Furnace Hill Lodge sleeps up to 10 people and is available for by-the-day or week rental throughout the year.
-Fully furnished and equipped with linens and kitchen utensils, it’s a serene, edge-of-the-woods getaway near the townsite, beach and trails.
+The Furnace Hill Lodge sleeps up to 10 people and is available for by-the-day or weekly rentals year-round.
+It’s a serene, edge-of-the-woods getaway near the townsite, beach, and trails, fully furnished and equipped with linens and kitchen utensils.
 Call for availability and reservations: 906-644-2603.

 Pets are welcome.
-Campers and day visitors may bring their pets to the park as long as they are quiet and kept on an up-to-6-foot leash.
+Campers and day visitors may bring their pets to the park as long as they are quiet and are kept on a 6-foot leash.
 For your pet’s and visitor safety, no pets are allowed in the historic buildings or on the swimming beaches.
 For more information, click here or call 906-644-2603.

 Additional lodging is available in the Bays de Noc area.
 Look here for other places to stay.